 RingCentral’s email fax service isn’t limited to just Outlook – it will work with any email program (such as Thunderbird) as well as webmail based email services such as Gmail, Hotmail, and Yahoo Mail.

-While there generally isn’t much that can complicate the service, RingCentral does a good job of fulfilling all the basics of sending from email to a fax machine.
+While there isn’t much that can complicate the service, RingCentral does a good job of fulfilling all the basics of sending email to a fax machine.